 Her sores became infected, and the infection eventually reached her hip bone, requiring emergency surgery to remove the infected bone and tissue.
 These complications directly caused Figueroa’s death.

-Airlines continually fail to support people with disabilities
+Airlines continually break wheelchairs and fail to support people with disabilities

 While shocking and devastating, stories like Engracia’s aren’t rare.
 The Bureau for Transportation reports that 3.9 million people use wheelchairs and The Air Travel Consumer Report states that 834 wheelchairs were damaged by US Airlines in July 2021 alone, and that airlines damage or destroy 29 wheelchairs per day.